elunna/nerfhack-changelog/README.md

 * At higher levels, boulders can drop from falling rock traps.
 * Falling rock traps can result in stunning with sufficient damage (at least 6)
+* Falling rock traps can drop multiple rocks (or boulders).
 * Polytraps disappear with 1 in 7 chance when a monster steps on one.
 * You can now #untrap falling rock traps, obtaining rocks (from nhfourk).